 While you’re in downtown Appleton, you may also want to check out the Atlas Science Center (formerly the Paper Discovery Center).
 This is a great place to learn more about the world around us.
 You can even try your hand at making paper!

 The Children’s Museum of Green Bay recently moved to its new home located conveniently right across the street from Bay Beach Amusement Park & Wildlife Sanctuary!
 Some of our favorite exhibits include the Farmer’s Market, the 1950’s-style diner complete with a working jukebox & hula hoops for dancing, garden and chicken coop care in the Backyard Experience, the Vet Clinic, the Digestive System Climber (crawl into a mouth and learn the body’s pathway of nutrient intake!), and the Outdoor Discovery Center.

 Visiting in the summer months?
 You simply MUST add Bay Beach Amusement Park to your itinerary (it’s adjacent to the children’s museum).
 It’s the most inexpensive amusement park around, with rides for the littlest visitors starting at just 25 cents per ride!
 And while you’re here, stop by to feed the ducks at the Bay Beach Wildlife Sanctuary, too.

 Children’s Museum of Fond du Lac*

 Real-life learning through play shines at the Children’s Museum of Fond du Lac.
-Your child will get hands deep in a variety of career-oriented play exhibits, such as creating a radio broadcast, stocks trading, auto repairs, pizza-making, dairy farming, firefighting, and more!
+Your child will get hands-deep in various career-oriented play exhibits, such as creating a radio broadcast, stocks trading, auto repairs, pizza-making, working on a family farm, firefighting, and more!